bluebirz/bluebirz.github.io/_posts/2019-10-15-problem-solving.md

 - **MECE: Mutually Exclusive and Collectively Exhaustive**
   Each of pieces must be non-overlapping and will be 100% assembled.
 It is the main feature of issue tree that picture us all of relevant issues.
-  As figure above, we can say, there are only 3 cities as our choices for location. they aren’t overlap and 100% assembled.
+  As figure above, we can say, there are only 3 cities as our choices for location. they aren't overlap and 100% assembled.
 - **KISS: Keep It Short and Simple**
-  Write it concise to align our team’s understanding.
+  Write it concise to align our team's understanding.
 We can edit it any time.

 ### second – prioritise the issues